#30DaysofRetailMedia | Day 5: Retail Media Glossary

 That’s why I compiled a glossary of common terms to help us speak the language of retail media.

-See the glossary, below, which cites retail media experts like Amazon Advertising, dunnhumby and The Trade Desk.
+See the glossary, below, which cites retail media experts like Amazon Ads, dunnhumby and The Trade Desk.

 What terms would you add?